ACodingFish/Capstone/README.txt

 	i.
 Multiple commands can be sent by separating each command with a comma and a space.
 		a.
 Ex.
 1000sd, 5sdeg, 120a, 20b, 20c, 50d, 80e, 30f
 	ii.
 Commands are processed in order.
+g.
+All of the valid commands can be seen in the parse function within PI_RobotManager.py

 ----------------------------------------
 ----------------------------------------